Package 'cffr'

 Details

-When creating and writing a CITATION.cff for the first time, the function adds "CITATION.cff" to ".Rbuildignore".
+When creating and writing a CITATION.cff for the first time, this function adds the pattern "^CITATION\.cff$" to your .Rbuildignore file.

 Value